 In connection with the issuance of the Convertible Debenture due January 2015, on April 24, 2013, the Company prepared and filed a registration statement registering for resale the shares of its common stock which may be issued upon the conversion of the debenture consistent with the terms and conditions of the registration rights agreement the Company entered into with the holders of the registrable shares listed above.
-The Company has agreed to use its best efforts to ensure that such registration statement would be declared effective by July 24, 2013.
+The registration statement was declared effective by the SEC on June 19, 2013.